top of page

 artist statement

-In my main body of works I engage in drawing and painting in ink and mixed technique on paper, in varying sizes, as well as drawing-based video art.
-Over the years I have created a number of separate series that intertwine, interconnect and separate into separate channels.
+In my main body of works I engage in drawing and painting in ink and mixed technique on paper, in varying sizes, as well as drawing-based video art and installations.
+Different series of work intertwine and interconnect, often expressing political questions through enigmatic personal imagery.

 bottom of page